 Now we know the answer to the question: If they’re so happy, why do happy couples fight?
 Basically, it’s that fights come about naturally in all intimate relationships.
 The goal isn’t to never fight, but to learn how to fight well.
 Done well, fights can lead to greater understanding and intimacy.

 That being said, if you feel like you and your partner are fighting way too often, or that there’s never any compromise or repair, then you probably need some expert help.
-If you want to learn how to fight well, call me at (719) 544-2016.
-I can help you master the art of fighting well.
+I’m a sought after Denver couples counselor.
+Let me know if I can help.